Date of birth: 8 November 1946

 • Returned to World Cup duty in 2006, steering Australia through to the last 16.
 Subsequently became the first foreign coach of Russia, whom he led to UEFA EURO 2008 semi-finals but not to the 2010 World Cup after a shock play-off defeat by Slovenia.
 Enjoyed a successful interim spell as caretaker coach of Chelsea in spring 2009, climaxing with victory in the FA Cup, and signed on with Turkey in February 2010.

-• Lost to Croatia in the UEFA EURO 2012 play-offs, then took an 18-month role as boss of Anzhi Makhachkala FC, taking the team to the 2012/13 UEFA Europa League quarter-finals.
+• Lost to Croatia in the UEFA EURO 2012 play-offs, then took an 18-month role as boss of Anzhi Makhachkala FC, taking the team to the 2012/13 UEFA Europa League round of 16.
 In March 2014 it was confirmed that he would succeed Louis van Gaal as Netherlands coach following the 2014 FIFA World Cup.

 ©UEFA.com 1998-2014.
 All rights reserved.